The Souvenir: Plot

-Julie, a film student, intends to make a movie about a boy, his mother, and their life in the city of Sunderland.
+In 1984, Julie, a film student, intends to make a film about a boy, his mother, and their life in the city of Sunderland.
 She lives in a Knightsbridge flat with another student and his girlfriend.
 She meets Anthony, a well-to-do man who works at the Foreign Office, who moves in with her after her flatmate moves out.
-He leaves a postcard with a picture of the girl in a painting called The Souvenir.
+He leaves a postcard with a picture of the girl in the painting called The Souvenir by Jean-Honoré Fragonard.
 He later takes her to the gallery where the painting is hung.
 Julie says the girl looks sad, while Anthony says she looks determined.

 Anthony has to travel to Paris but returns with some lingerie, which he asks Julie to put on.
-While they are in bed, she notices some needle marks on his arm but doesn't know what they are, and he continues to ask Julie for money regularly.
-Julie starts to pay for their restaurant bills and is forced to borrow money from her parents.
+While in bed, she notices some needle marks on his arm but doesn't know what they are, and he asks Julie for money frequently.
+Julie starts to pay their restaurant bills and is forced to borrow from her parents.

-Julie and Anthony have dinner with two of Anthony's friends, who reveal to Julie during a moment alone that Anthony is a heroin addict.
+Julie and Anthony have dinner with two of Anthony's friends, who reveal to Julie when he has left the room that Anthony is a heroin addict.
 Julie is taken aback but does not mention it to Anthony.

 Anthony explains over a meal at Harrods that he has had relationships with three other girls, including trips to Venice with at least one of them, who appears to have committed suicide while on the trip.
 He invites Julie to go to Venice with him.

 One evening, she returns to find that her flat has been broken into, and her valuable jewellery is missing.
-Later, on their trip to Venice, Anthony admits to doing it but didn't tell her to keep her from feeling bad.
-Julie becomes upset, but Anthony manages to convince her he had a good reason for doing so even though he doesn't elaborate on it, insinuating it is related to work and not to his heroin habit.
+Later, on their trip to Venice, Anthony admits to doing it but says he didn't tell her to keep her from feeling bad.
+Julie becomes upset, but Anthony manages to convince her he had a good reason for doing so even though he doesn't elaborate, insinuating it is related to work and not to his heroin habit.
 Julie starts noticing when Anthony is on heroin, and she attends a self-help group.
 She starts to confront him sometimes but doubts herself, and he manipulates and gaslights her.
 She begins to take on the responsibility of his addiction.

 Julie returns home one evening to find a strange man in her apartment that Anthony must have let in.
 She also catches an illness from what she's being exposed to through Anthony.
 Finally, after finding out he was arrested, Julie asks Anthony to move out.

 Julie begins to put herself back together after the breakup, to the happiness of her friends and professors.
-Anthony's mother continues to call Julie in an attempt to find him.
+Anthony's mother calls Julie frequently in an attempt to find him.

 Anthony shows up again and appears clean long enough for Julie to invite him back in with her.
-He soon goes through withdrawal in front of her and eventually starts using heroin again.
+He goes through withdrawal in front of her but eventually starts using heroin again.
 He goes missing and is later found dead, having overdosed in a public toilet at the Wallace Collection.